SAP/spartacus-docs/_pages/fsa/dynamicforms/core/pre-populate-field.md

 ## How to use:

 Let's say we want to pre-populate "Title" field on personal details form.
 We want to use existing user data, located in "User" state in our SPA.
-First we need to adjust out personal details form, and add JSON configuration to the title field.
+First we need to adjust our personal details form, and add JSON configuration to the title field.

 Looking from JSON perspective it should look similar to this: